15 Expats Talk about Health Insurance and Healthcare in Morocco

 Will I need to travel to see a specialist?

 "Morocco is home to a wide variety of medical specialists, with some of the best selections located in the cities of Casablanca, Rabat, Marrakech, and Fes.
 In Casablanca, the Ain Chok Hospital is renowned for its excellent selection of specialists, while Rabat is home to the University Hospital Centre, which offers a wide range of medical services.
-Marrakech is known for its many private clinics and hospitals, which offer a variety of medical specialists, while Fes is home to the University Hospital of Fes, which is renowned for its selection of specialists in the fields of cardiology, neurology, and oncology," commented one expat living in Morocco.
+Marrakech is known for its many private clinics and hospitals, which offer a variety of medical specialists, while Fes is home to the University Hospital of Fes, which is renowned for its selection of specialists in the fields of cardiology, neurology, and oncology," wrote an expat living in Morocco.

 Are common prescription medications available in Morocco?